-SO32 Once the supplier / contractor has been selected (see paragraph B3.3.2) then the supplier / contractor must be contacted to invite them to provide a quotation.
-This can be done by email or written letter.
-The letter or email must include a specification, the terms of the contract, a pricing schedule (if applicable) and a date by which the quotation should be returned.
-The supplier / contractor must have adequate time to price and supply the quotation.
+SO32 Once the supplier has been identified (see paragraph B3.3.2) then the supplier must be contacted to invite them to provide a quotation.
+This can be done by the EPS, email or written letter.
+The request for a quotation must include a specification, the terms of the contract, a pricing schedule (if applicable) and a date by which the quotation should be returned.
+The supplier must have adequate time to price and supply the quotation.

-A suppler / contractor can be contacted by telephone, however, care should be taken to ensure that the supplier / contractor receives the specification and the terms of the contract by either email or letter.
+A suppler can be contacted by telephone.
+However, care should be taken to ensure that the supplier receives the specification and the terms of the contract by either the EPS, email or letter.